 4. curse (kurss)

 An evil spell intended to harm someone

-A destiny is a person's fate or the future events in that person's life.
+A person's fate or the future events in that person's life.

 To dig in the earth, either to put up a building or to search for ancient remains

 A broad, open area: A vast expanse of desert stretched ahead.

 - Fate or destiny: The psychic told my fortune by looking into her crystal ball.